m09/readability/README.md

 Learning how to write through Simple Wikipedia contributors
 ===========================================================

-The aim of this project is to investigate whether or not [Simple English Wikipedia][sw] is an interesting resource to learn readability guidelines.
+The aim of this project is to investigate how to use [Simple English Wikipedia][sw] to learn readability guidelines.

 The idea used is to retrieve revision changes where contributors expressed explicitly in the revision comment their intent to improve